foxglove/mcap/python/docs/jsonschema_tutorial.rst

 Introduction
 ------------

-In this tutorial we'll take a publicly available dataset and demonstrate how to convert CSV data to MCAP.
-We'll use Python and `JSON Schema <https://json-schema.org/>`_ to get up and running quickly.
-All of the code from this tutorial is runnable, and can be found `in the MCAP repo <https://github.com/foxglove/mcap/tree/main/python/examples/jsonschema/pointcloud_csv_to_mcap.py>`_.
+In this tutorial we'll take a publicly available dataset and demonstrate how to convert it from a CSV format to an MCAP file.
+We'll use Python and `JSON Schema <https://json-schema.org/>`_ to quickly create messages without requiring extra serialization libraries or generated code.

+You can run all the code in this tutorial, or reference it `in the MCAP repo <https://github.com/foxglove/mcap/tree/main/python/examples/jsonschema/pointcloud_csv_to_mcap.py>`_.

 Decoding the data source
 ------------------------

-This tutorial uses the public CSV dataset "Sydney Urban Objects Dataset", released by the **Australian Centre for Field Robotics** at the University of Sydney.
+This tutorial uses the public CSV dataset
+`"Sydney Urban Objects Dataset" <https://www.acfr.usyd.edu.au/papers/SydneyUrbanObjectsDataset.shtml>`_, released by the **Australian Centre for Field Robotics** at the University of Sydney.
-The original dataset can be downloaded from
-`their website <https://www.acfr.usyd.edu.au/papers/SydneyUrbanObjectsDataset.shtml>`_.
 This is a collection of CSV files containing point clouds collected from objects on the street.

 Decoding the data is pretty simple, thanks to Python's built-in ``csv`` and ``datetime`` libraries: